romland/xorzee/README.md

 ## TODO
+- ability to set an 'on' schedule (for signals and recording)
 - split 'signals' up into one signal per file (perhaps make signals-available and signals-enabled directories)
 - flesh out 'activity mails':
 	- template-vars for subject and body